 Anne grew up in Wonalancet.
 When she was twelve, Francis Cleveland cast her in January Thaw.
 She then worked properties and moved up to stage managing through her college years.
 She spent many years in New York, working as a casting director for commercials and industrial films…

 I grew up in Washington, DC, but my family spent every August on my aunt’s farm in South Tamworth, a vacation that would always include at least one visit to The Barnstormers.
 The summer before I began my freshman year at Dartmouth, I was lucky enough to be hired by Francis Cleveland as an apprentice technician and properties mistress.
 Soon after retiring from my career as a criminal prosecutor, including 24 years at the US Department of Justice, I moved back to the Tamworth area and am now delighted to be once more part of The Barnstormers’ family.

 Minda has been involved with the Barnstormers for about 10 years.
 She lives in Wellesley MA and spends her summers in Moultonborough, NH.
 Attending the theatre has always been a special interest of her husband and her parents.
 They still bring her 89 year old father who loves the experience.
 Minda’s family supports the Barnstormers every season and want to be a part of its success.
-She comes to as many board meetings as possible when she can be in NH, as she feels it is a wonderful group of hard working members.
-She is excited about the success The Barnstormers are having this summer with the wonderful show selections.

 My personal life vision is for all people to identify and have access to their unique genius and share it as a gift to the world.